Holster Options for Handgun Hunters

 Wearing an actual gun belt or cartridge belt is another sound choice for wearing a holstered gun.
 Buckled over the waist, on top of a pants belt, or slightly below it, a wide gun belt of 2-5 to 3 inches in width helps distribute the weight of the gun.

 A little trick to help keep the belt from riding up when sitting or kneeling is to slip the gun belt under a sheathed knife worn on the pants belt.
-You can also do as the folks of law enforcement have done for many decades and use belt keepers to connect your pants belt to the gun belt, which makes it all wear better.
+You can also do what the folks of law enforcement have done for many decades: use belt keepers to connect your pants belt to the gun belt, which makes it all wear better.

 Bianchi Lawman, strong side carry